moevbiz/bizkit/README.md

 Run `bash setup` – The walkthrough script will install all dependencies and `valet link` the site, if it's not already in a parked directory.
 It will prompt for the title of the site and email/password to install the panel.
 Finally it will create a `.env` file in the `public` directory and create a local config file with appropriate settings.
 It is of course possible to do all this manually.

 ### Features
 The `public` directory is intended to work as a standalone root directory on any live server, while the entire kit can remain under version control.
-This helps keeping the build clean and drastically improves the speed of file synching, because large directories such as `.git` or `.node_modules` don't have to be parsed or manually excluded.
+This helps keeping the build clean and may improve the speed of file synching, especially using (S)FTP, because source directories such as `.git` or `.node_modules` don't have to be parsed or manually excluded.

-⚠️ The boilerplate also contains some sensitive PHP scripts, such as `authenticate.php` which authenticates as almighty.
+⚠️ The boilerplate also contains sensitive PHP scripts, such as `authenticate.php` which authenticates as almighty.
 It is not recommended to sync anything but the `public` directory to a production environment.

-#### Files
+#### Opinionated Files
 - `site/snippets/global/header.php`: contains opening html and body tags and links to default assets
 - `site/snippets/global/footer.php`: contains closing html and body tags
 - `site/config/config.php`: automatically enables debug mode if an admin user is logged in